Native Plant Trust

 Get to know the native plants that form the green spine of life

 Want to learn which plants support which pollinators, polish up your tree-ID skills, or wade into wetlands science?
-You'll find these and other topics among the nearly 200 classes and field studies we offer each year.
-We partner with leading organizations throughout the region to offer more public programs in all New England states.
+You’ll find these and other topics covered in the varied programs that we offer each year.
+We partner with leading organizations throughout the region to offer public programs in all New England states.
 Our programs integrate current research and best practices in native plant botany and conservation, sustainable landscape design, and ecological gardening.

 Join us at Garden in the Woods and other locations throughout New England, including those of our partner organizations.
 Also check out our expanding line-up of webinars and online courses by typing "webinars" or "online" in the search field at the top of any page.